brandonmanke/data-structures-and-algorithms/README.md

 # Data Structures & Algorithms Practice

-This is a repository for practicing the of data structures and algorithms with a variety of languages.
+This is a repository for practicing the implementation of data structures and algorithms with a variety of languages.